microsoft/intelligence-toolkit/app/workflows/generate_mock_data/README.md

 ## Input requirements

-- The input schema, if provided, should be a JSON file conforming to the [JSON schema standard](https://json-schema.org/).
+- The input schema, if provided, should be a JSON file conforming to the [JSON schema standard](https://json-schema.org/) and following the restrictions of the [OpenAI Structured Outputs API](https://platform.openai.com/docs/guides/structured-outputs/supported-schemas).

 ## Use with other workflows